bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- overcast clouds
+- broken clouds
-- 75% humidity
+- 76% humidity
-- 15 mph wind
+- 11 mph wind

 No precipitation in the past 24 hours